chandanhpcic/docs/source/troubleshooting.rst

     Checking all packages: .......... done
     >>> Check for missing or altered package files Checking all packages: ....
-    opnsense-19.7.4_1: checksum mismatch for /usr/local/etc/inc/auth.inc
+    reticen8-19.7.4_1: checksum mismatch for /usr/local/etc/inc/auth.inc
     Checking all packages...
     Checking all packages......... done
     ***DONE***

 When mismatches are reported, you can reinstall affected packages in the **Packages** section of the firmware screen.
-In the case above you would reinstall opnsense, since the :code:`auth.inc` looks tainted.
+In the case above you would reinstall reticen8, since the :code:`auth.inc` looks tainted.

 ..
 Note::